acsone/kwkhtmltopdf/README.md

 Mitigating them is not a priority, since the main use case is to use it as a private service.

+# Releasing

+Push the master branch and ensure tests pass on travis.

+Create and push a git tag.

+Travis will build and deploy the client as a GitHub release.

+Docker Hub will build the images.

 # Credits

 Author: stephane.bidoul@acsone.eu.